-Higher Education Survey Results

-Post-secondary education contributes significantly to the talent and workforce development of a community.
+Higher Education Survey Results Post-secondary education contributes significantly to the talent and workforce development of a community.
 While the structure of K-12 education is relatively similar from one community to the next, higher education can take many forms.
 From community colleges and traditional universities to trade schools, higher education offers a variety of educational programs and content to meet the needs of the community.
-Higher education can also be an attractor for the community, drawing students and faculty from abroad.
+Higher education can also attract students and faculty from abroad.
 Similar to K-12 institutions, higher education has many opportunities to leverage internet-enabled technologies to facilitate a more robust learning environment.

-These data show the connectivity and use of technology among higher education institutions in the community compared to those in other communities participating in Connected Nation's Connected program.
-These data should be used to make informed decisions and implement solutions for improving connectivity in the community.
+These data show the connectivity and use of technology among higher education institutions in the community, compared to those in other communities participating in Connected Nation's Connected program.
+These data should be used to make informed decisions and implement solutions for improving connectivity.
 This information was gathered through surveys distributed in the community.

-Data from Jones County represent survey responses collected between February 2021 and May 2021.
-During this time, one Jones County institute of higher education responded to this survey.
-Data from all Connected communities represent survey responses collected between January 1, 2017, and May 31, 2021.
+Data from Nacogdoches County represent survey responses collected between July and October 2021.
+During this time, six Nacogdoches County facilities at higher education institutions responded.
+Data from all Connected communities represent survey responses collected between January 1, 2017, and October 10, 2021.
 As more communities participate in the Connected program, these figures are likely to change.

-Classrooms with Wi-Fi Service

-Wireless connectivity allows for a wide range of devices to be connected to the institution's network.
+Classrooms with Wi-Fi Service Wireless connectivity allows for a wide range of devices to be connected to the institution's network.
 While Wi-Fi is important in public and common areas, it is also important for Wi-Fi signals to penetrate into classrooms throughout campus.
-This chart shows the average percent of higher education classrooms in the community with Wi-Fi connectivity available compared to average percent of classrooms connected among institutions in other Connected communities.
+This chart shows the average percentage of higher education classrooms in the community with Wi-Fi connectivity available, compared to classrooms in other Connected communities.